 Victor works with at-risk youth who’ve been expelled from school and has a passion to reach the people that most churches aren't reaching – particularly the poor and those from difficult backgrounds – with the gospel.
 Victor is currently doing an apprenticeship with 'Church in Hard Places' - an international ministry aiming to plant churches among the poor.

 "We've started with a small team of 11 adults and 13 kids to work together - ordinary Christians with jobs, families and lives outside of church.
 At this stage we meet weekly to train: we discuss Christian books, chat through issues like 'what is the gospel' and 'why is church important', talk about what we believe and learn more as we pray about our community," says Rob.

 The church planting team is a group of ordinary Christians with jobs, families, and social lives outside of church, and they're thinking about how they can plant a church to reach, equip and empower their community with the gospel:

 "Sometimes we think about how to reach 'hard people' with the gospel.
 But as a church we want to go even further - how can we raise up these people as Christian leaders?"

 Keen to talk more?
 Scroll down for more info on how you can continue the conversation.

 Who can we talk to?

-Lui Ponifasio is the CCCNZ Auckland Mission Enabler and also Senior Pastor of LifeChurch Manurewa.
+Lui Ponifasio is Senior Pastor of LifeChurch Manurewa.
 Lui and his wife Ane have been involved in leading and developing churches in New Zealand, the Pacific, and further afield.

 Lui brings a wealth of experience in ministering cross-culturally, pastoring diverse congregations, church planting, and evangelistic preaching and teaching.
 In Lui's role, he is helping to build and mobilise a team in the Auckland region, using his gifts to inspire and communicate across a diverse group of churches.